 Blueberry Pecan Scones

 Homemade scones aren’t dry.
 Lightly sweetened, they are moist (though not as light or fluffy as muffins) with a crisp exterior.
 And these delightful ones are dotted with sweet wild blueberries and meaty pecans.
-This recipe is from my newspaper column, Maine Course, for The Bangor Daily News.
+This recipe to bake for breakfast is from my newspaper column, Maine Course, for The Bangor Daily News.

 Blackberry Ginger Muffins